 But the redesigned iBook is more than just Apple’s attempt to position itself at the center of the digital universe.
 The company is also using the laptop to reassert itself in the education market, after Dell

-jumped ahead of the company
+jumped ahead of the company in education sales.

 “Some have wondered if our commitment in education is as strong as it once was,” said Jobs, noting that Apple has been involved in the classroom for 24 years.
 “If anything, it’s stronger.”